-Jayne E. Fleming is Pro Bono Counsel to Reed Smith where she leads the firm's Human Rights Team, comprised of more than 100 lawyers.
+Jayne is Pro Bono Counsel to Reed Smith, where she leads the firm's Human Rights Team, which comprises more than 100 lawyers firm-wide.

-Jayne has represented torture survivors and asylum seekers from every continent and has extensive experience working with traumatized children who have suffered violence, displacement and family separation.
-She has handled and supervised dozens of asylum cases.
-Many of Jayne's cases have helped move the law forward in the area of gender-based violence.
-Some of her most significant cases include:
+Jayne has represented torture survivors and asylum seekers from throughout the world, and she has extensive experience working with traumatized children who have suffered violence, displacement, and family separation.
+She has handled and supervised dozens of asylum cases, and many of these have helped move the law forward in the area of gender-based violence.

 In January 2006, Jayne represented an Albanian teen who was held hostage for a month, subjected to daily rapes, and “prepared” for sex trafficking.
 The court said the attempted trafficking was a “personal” matter rather than a sociopolitical issue.
 After launching a national advocacy campaign supported by several human rights organizations, Jayne successfully mediated the case in the Second Circuit.

 In April 2006, Jayne represented a Congolese woman imprisoned for six weeks and subjected to daily rapes.
 The Fifth Circuit had rejected her appeal on the ground that her torture was not politically motivated.
 Jayne filed a motion to reopen based on new evidence, and she launched an advocacy campaign with the help of several human rights organizations.
 This campaign led to thousands of letters reaching the desk of then-U.S. Attorney General John Ashcroft.
 Shortly thereafter, the government joined in Jayne’s motion, and the client ultimately received asylum.